 - Get names – Get the names of any witnesses to your work accident, and if possible, take photos of anything that may assist in demonstrating how you were injured (eg if a piece of equipment was broken, etc).

-Only YOU know how you are affected by your injuries.
-Don’t let your employer or workers compensation insurer push you back to work too early, or talk you out of obtaining treatment that you know you need for your injuries.
+- Only YOU know how you are affected by your injuries.
+Don’t let your employer or the workers compensation insurer push you back to work too early, or talk you out of obtaining treatment that you know you need for your injuries.

 About the author

-Compensation Law Partner, Jeremy Roche, heads up Attwood Marshall Lawyers’ highly reputable Personal Injuries Department and is a Queensland Law Society Accredited Specialist in Compensation Law (QLD).
+Compensation Law Partner, Jeremy Roche, heads up Attwood Marshall Lawyers’ highly reputable Personal Injuries Department and is a Queensland Law Society Accredited Specialist in Personal Injury Law (QLD).

 Jeremy can help with No Win, No Fee claim, and can meet clients at our Brisbane, or Gold Coast locations in Robina Town Centre and Coolangatta offices and just across the QLD-NSW border at Kingscliff.